coruscateor/corlib/README.md

 ### Events

 Events and event related objects.
-Inspred by .net events.
+Inspred by .NET events.

+### Rfc

+Macros and functions that help you work with RefCells.

-### Sync
+### Upgrading

-Objects for synchronising stuff.
+Functions that help you deal with upgrading reference counted objects.

 ## Todo:

 - Add more documentation
 - Add code examples
-- Add some tests
+- Add more tests
 - Add Hashmap and Hashset based event implementations
-- Code cleanup
+- Clean-up the code
 - Solidify the API for 1.0

 ## Coding Style